shuyushang/around-backend/README.md

-# A React and Cloud Based Social Network Web Application
+# A React and Cloud Based Social Network Web Application (Back End)

 Designed and implemented features for users to create and browse posts; features also support the searching of the posts via keywords and users.